 The THM tests performed on the sampled blocks can be divided into inter-related groups: tests to determine basic properties, tests to understand the water flow, tests to determine the changes in the mechanical properties of the clay and tests to determine the changes in the thermal properties of the clay.
 To evaluate the possible changes occurred, the properties of the untreated FEBEX clay are taken as the reference ones.
 For that, it is also necessary to know how dry density and water content influence the properties of the clay.
-The data-base acquired during FEBEX I on the properties of the untreated clay (ENRESA 1998b, 2000; CIEMAT 1999; UPC 1999; Villar 2000, 2001, 2002; Lloret et al. 2002) and during FEBEX II (Villar et al. 2002b, Lloret et al. in press) has served as comparison.
+The data-base acquired during FEBEX I on the properties of the untreated clay (ENRESA 1998, 2000; CIEMAT 1999; UPC 1999; Villar 2000, 2001, 2002; Lloret et al. 2002) and during FEBEX II (Villar et al. 2002) has served as comparison.